This post may contain affiliate links.Please read our disclosure policy.

 They bake up in minutes and get crispy and flaky on the outside and tender and soft on the inside!

-These biscuits are SO delicious and easy to make from scratch even if you’re a beginner.
-I’ve included lots of tips and step by step instructions to make it easy for you!
+These biscuits are SO delicious and easy to make from scratch, even if you’re a beginner.
+I’ve included plenty of tips and step-by-step instructions to make it easy for you!
 You won’t buy canned biscuits ever again, after trying my simple recipe – I promise!

 Why make this recipe